E. W. Bliss Company

-The E. W. Bliss Company is a manufacturer of machine tools founded by Eliphalet Williams Bliss.
-The company was based in Brooklyn, New York and is now based in Hastings, Michigan as BCN Technical Services.
-BCN is owned by Schuler Group.
+The E. W. Bliss Company was a manufacturer of machine tools founded by Eliphalet Williams Bliss.
+The company was based in Brooklyn, New York and relocated to Hastings, Michigan in 1919, After many years of ownership changes, the company now known as Bliss Munitions Equipment has re-established its roots in Kentwood, Michigan following a 2022 separation from ANDRITZ BCN, Inc. Bliss Munitions Equipment is the modern lineage of the E.W.
+Bliss Company, commissioning full-service small caliber production lines.

-History
+Whereas ANDRITZ, BCN, Inc. provides services and original parts to all Bliss - Clearing and Niagara presses in the market.

+Founding

 In 1857, Bliss formed a partnership with John Mays.
 Under the name of Mays & Bliss, they engaged in the machine press and die business.
 In 1871, Mays sold his share of the business to Bliss' cousin, J. H. Williams.
 Bliss later bought Williams' interest and conducted the business by himself.
 In 1885, Eliphalet Williams Bliss, Anna M. Bliss, and William A. Porter, Frank M. Leavitt and Charles L. Hart incorporated the business with a capital of $100,000.00 divided into 4,000 shares of $25.00 each.
 In 1890, the company was incorporated with a capital of $1,250,000, which was afterwards increased to $2,000,000.
 The company increased its holdings by buying out the business of the Stiles & Parker Press Company and the U. S. Projectile Company.
+In 1906, E. W. Bliss Company created the Bliss Automobile - a move to compete with current automotive trends, however the venture fell flat as market needs trended towards presses.